Hurricane Cristobal heads toward Bermuda

 "It's been a ridiculous, endless amount of rain," said Marlie Powell, owner of the Kingston House Bed & Breakfast.
 "It's the height of our tourist season, so it's not a happy thing."

-The Turks and Caicos said flights resumed Tuesday at the islands' international airport, which closed as the hurricane dumped some 12 inches (30 centimeters of rain) on the islands.
+Turks and Caicos officials said flights resumed Tuesday at the islands' international airport, which closed as the hurricane dumped some 12 inches (30 centimeters of rain) on the islands.
 The governor's office reported one death after recovering a body from floodwaters on the main island of Providenciales.

 "The situation on North Caicos is extremely serious," said Premier Rufus Ewing, who visited the island on Tuesday.
 "The flood water in some areas is perhaps 1,000 feet (309 meters) across and up to 5 feet (1.5 meters) deep in places."

 The government said in a statement that it was debating whether to pump out floodwaters or use bulldozers to create new routes to reach some communities.
+Government offices on North Caicos remained closed.

-Floodwaters killed two men in the Dominican Republic and two people in Haiti, where roughly 640 families were left temporarily homeless.
+In addition to the person who died in Turks and Caicos, floodwaters killed two men in the Dominican Republic and two people in Haiti, where roughly 640 families were left temporarily homeless.